 Such activity is considered a public utility service of general interest and, therefore, is awarded by way of a concession agreement granted by NAMR.
 Furthermore, various authorizations and licenses are required to be issued by NERA in relation thereto, such as the storage system set-up authorization or the related operating license.

-It is worth mentioning that following the amendment of the primary legislation, the obligation of natural gas suppliers to set up minimum gas stocks at the level imposed by NERA was repealed.
-Therefore, suppliers are free to choose the quantity of natural gas to be put up for storage.
+It is worth mentioning that in the context of the measures imposed by Emergency Government Ordinance 27 of 2022, as further amended and supplemented, the obligation of natural gas suppliers to set up minimum gas stocks at the level to be set by NERA was temporarily reinstated.

 The two existing storage system operators of Romania have underground gas storage facilities with a total active capacity of 33,275 TWh/gas storage cycle.